JoaoLopesF/RemoteDebug/README.md

 ## News

-In 1.5.0 version, we have rdebug* macros (see below), debugs with auto funcion name and core id (core id only for ESP32).
+- Preview: In the next version, the 2.0.0, RemoteDebug will have and simple software debugger, based in SerialDebug library

-And new rdebug?ln macros to put auto new line.
+- Released at 1.5.0 version, we have debug macros (see below), debugs with auto funcion name and core id (core id only for ESP32).

 So: